15 Great Sites to Learn a New Language

 The only drawback of using LiveMocha is in the event you are learning a language that does not use a Latin writing system – LiveMocha does not teach other writing systems, so for languages like Korean or Mandarin, you are on your own.

 Babbel’s premise is similar to that of LiveMocha – community driven learning.
-However, akin to previously mentioned Busuu, Babbel only offers Spanish, French, German, and Italian, and does not have LiveMocha’s structure.
+However, Babbel only offers Spanish, French, German, and Italian, and does not have LiveMocha’s structure.

 Babbel teaches mostly vocabulary, and offers a very limited set of grammar lessons and writing exercises.
 However, when it comes to teaching vocabulary, Babbel is very thorough: it offers almost ten different ways to learn words, including “Listen and Match,” and “Slideshow.”